jodafm/templates/sls-standard-starter/README.md

 };
 ```

 Just as with the former example we have an exported handler with a return block.
 This one uses a small amount of editing based on an expected user input of "message".
+Additional NodeJS code can be added for more complex functionality.

 ## Deploy

-This general flow works for all Serverless projects.
+This general flow works for most compartmentalized Serverless projects:

 ### 1. Install Serverless